muhanzhang/IGMC/README.md

 Stable version: Python 3.8.1 + PyTorch 1.4.0 + PyTorch_Geometric 1.4.2.
 If your PyG version is higher than this, please refer to [#7](https://github.com/muhanzhang/IGMC/issues/7).

-If you use latest PyTorch/PyG versions, you may also refer to the "latest" branch.
+If you use latest PyTorch/PyG versions, you may also refer to the [latest](https://github.com/muhanzhang/IGMC/tree/latest) branch.

 Install [PyTorch](https://pytorch.org/)